anuroop1614/hackathon-platform/README.md

-# 🚀 HackHub - Hackathon Platform
+# 🎯 HackHub - Hackathon Management Platform v2.0

-A modern, full-stack hackathon management platform built with React, Express.js, Firebase, and SendGrid.
+A modern, full-stack hackathon management platform built with React, Node.js, Firebase, and SendGrid.
+This platform enables faculty to create hackathons and students to register for them, with automated email notifications and role-based authentication.

 ## ✨ Features